-Fall in Kamloops is truly my favourite fishing season.
-The leaves are turning, the temperatures have relaxed, and trout in every water body in the region is feeding to prepare themselves for the long winter ahead.
+Fall is one of the best times to fish in Kamloops.
+The leaves are turning, the temperatures have relaxed, and trout in every water body in the region are feeding to prepare themselves for the long winter ahead.

-Whether you prefer cruising the lake, or wandering the banks of a freestone river, Kamloops will not disappoint you with its incredible opportunities for the dedicated angler.
+Whether you prefer cruising the lake or wandering the banks of a freestone river, Kamloops will not disappoint you with its incredible opportunities for the dedicated angler.

-Within 50 kilometers of Kamloops, you have access to hundreds of different lakes, all containing beautiful rainbow trout, stocked annually by the Freshwater Fisheries Society of BC.
+There are hundreds of different lakes within 50 kilometres of Kamloops – all containing beautiful rainbow trout stocked annually by the Freshwater Fisheries Society of BC.